GNU-Ymir/Documentations/types/enum.md

 }
 ```

-Enum can be cast to the type of its value, but the reverse is not
+The enumeration can be casted according to the type of its value, but
-possible.
+the reverse is not possible.

 ```ymir
 import std::io